• Skip to primary navigation

 Other things to do in Hue

-Where to stay in Hue on a budget: Charming Riverside Homestay
+Where to stay in Hue on a budget

-We received such a warm welcome at the Charming Riverside Homestay!
+We received such a warm welcome at the Charming Riverside hotel.
 A cold towel, fresh fruit, juice, and information about Hue and the places of interest in the city.

 There are different room options and some even have a river view!
 Bicycle rental for $2 a day.
-Breakfast is excellent and the staff is very helpful and accomodating.
+Breakfast is excellent and the staff is very helpful and accommodating.

 Check prices on Agoda | Check prices on Booking

-Day 10: traveling from Hue to Hoi An (by minivan)
+Day 10: how to travel from Hue to Hoi An (by minivan)

 The distance between Hue and Hoi An is only 150km and shouldn’t take more than three hours without stopping along the way.
 However, that was not what happened during our trip from Hue to Hoi An…

-After driving for about half an hour, the phone of the driver went off, he had a short chat and pulled over.
+After driving for about half an hour, the driver's phone went off, he had a short chat and pulled over.
 When one of the passengers asked why we had stopped the driver cheerfully said that more people were coming.

 Guide?!